-Our materials included the content of the galleries subjects visited and our Survey Instrument.
-We include few of Khavarani's paintings, which were on exhibition during our survey month.
+As we reported in Amirmostofian and Mozayeni, et al., our materials included the content of the galleries subjects visited and our Survey Instrument.
+We include three of Khavarani's paintings here (2 below), which were on exhibition during our survey month.
 Multilayers in his paintings, particularly when subjects wore stereoscopic glasses, invoked many viewers' WOWs and/or AHA moments.